|Parnell Intermediary Services, Inc.

 Year 1960 (July 4) - The 50th star was introduced on 4th July, 1960 and represented the state of Hawaii which became a part of the Union on 21st August, 1959.

 As of now, the USA flag comprises 13 horizontal stripes, where seven red stripes and six white stripes are arranged horizontally.
-The stripes that you find in the American flag symbolize the thirteen colonies and the stars symbolize
+The stripes that you find in the American flag symbolize the thirteen colonies and the stars

+innocence and purity.
 Last, but not the least, the blue color symbolizes justice, insistence, and alertness.

 The American flag is a symbol of national unity and pride for the country.
 The fifty stars represent the fifty states comprising the present-day United States of America.
-For the symbolism of colors, see the corresponding section above.
+For the symbolism of colors, see the corresponding

 The etiquette governing the use of the US flag are given in the Flag Code of the Federal law.
 Although the code is not binding on the common citizen, the following guidelines are prescribed: